cobwebos/docs/articles/active-directory/manage-apps/use-scim-to-provision-users-and-groups.md

    * Identifier: "54D382A4-2050-4C03-94D1-E769F1D15682"
    * SchemaIdentifier: "urn:ietf:params:scim:schemas:extension:enterprise:2.0:User"

-4. If a reference attribute is to be updated, then Azure Active Directory queries the service to determine whether or not the current value of the reference attribute in the identity store fronted by the service already matches the value of that attribute in Azure Active Directory.
+4. If a reference attribute is to be updated, then Azure Active Directory queries the service to determine whether the current value of the reference attribute in the identity store fronted by the service already matches the value of that attribute in Azure Active Directory.
 For users, the only attribute of which the current value is queried in this way is the manager attribute.
 Here is an example of a request to determine whether the manager attribute of a particular user object currently has a certain value:

    If the service was built using the CLI libraries provided by Microsoft for implementing SCIM services, then the request is translated into a call to the Query method of the service’s provider.
 The value of the properties of the object provided as the value of the parameters argument are as follows: